immich-app/immich/docs/docs/administration/backup-and-restore.md

    | Username             | `immich`                   |
    | Password             | `The value from section 6` |

-4. Under Databases select Immich -> right click -> backup
+4. Under Databases select Immich -> right click -> backup.
-5. Select the backup location and click Backup
+5. Select the backup location and click Backup.

 You have successfully backed up your database!

 #### Recovery

-1. Reinstall Immich (and keep it running!)
+1. Reinstall Immich (and keep it running!).
-2. Go through the steps from the previous section until connecting to the database
+2. Go through the steps from the previous section until connecting to the database.
-3. In pgadmin under databases select Immich -> right click -> restore
+3. In pgadmin under databases select Immich -> right click -> restore.
-4. Load the backup file and under Query Options check the Clean before restore option
+4. Load the backup file and under Query Options check the Clean before restore option.
 5. Wait for the backup to finish and open Immich.

 </TabItem>